NuclearGandhi/technion_second_brain/Technion/LSY1/LSY1_EEQ Exam Example Questions.md

 What's $\bar{x}$ in terms of elementary signals (pulse, step...)?

 **Solution**:
->[!TODO] TODO: להוסיף על החזקה באפס

-From the definition of zero-order hold we see that the discrete time signal is of the form:
+From the definition of [[LSY1_011 Fourier Analysis of Discrete Time Signals#Digital to Analog|zero-order hold]] we see that the discrete time signal is of the form:
 ![[LSY1_EEQ/LSY1_EEQ Exam Example Questions 2024-09-10 10.50.17.excalidraw.svg]]
 >The discrete-time signal $\bar{x}$.